 Married Couple Visiting a Friend in Retirement Home

-Boy Watching Demolition of Building in Financial District
+Young Boy Watching Demolition of Building, Financial District

 Embarcadero Freeway with City View from South of Market